 F-1 or J-1 Visa Immigration Status for International students

 International students who are interested in withdrawing should be aware of certain restrictions in the immigration laws.
-Nonimmigrant students may not remain in the United States in F-1 or J-1 immigration status if they are not enrolled full-time in school unless they meet certain criteria and have approval from International Student and Scholar Services (ISSS).
-In order to take a Leave, international students may need to either leave the United States while out of school or change to another non-immigrant status.
-Before withdrawing and applying for a Leave, international students should consult with an adviser in the ISSS office.
+Non-immigrant students may not remain in the United States in F-1 or J-1 immigration status if they are not enrolled full-time in school unless they meet certain criteria and have approval from International Student and Scholar Services (ISSS).
+In order to take a leave, international students may need to either leave the United States while out of school or change to another non-immigrant status.
+Before withdrawing and applying for a leave, international students should consult with an adviser in the ISSS office.